RumeelHussainbnb/CoreDAODocs/docs/Dev-Guide/remix.md

 ![remix-ide](../../static/img/remix/remix-9.avif)

-Metamask will again ask us to sign and send the transaction.
+MetaMask will again ask us to sign and send the transaction.

 ![remix-ide](../../static/img/remix/remix-10.png)

 After successfully storing `100` in our smart contract, we can use the `retrieve`  function to read the value.
 Click the **retrieve** button to view the value and we should see the number `100` returned, as shown below in the blue box.

-You may have noticed that Metamask did not pop up for the `retrieve` function call; this is because _transactions_ are only necessary for smart contract interactions that require gas, and reading data from a smart contract doesn't require any gas.
+You may have noticed that MetaMask did not pop up for the `retrieve` function call; this is because _transactions_ are only necessary for smart contract interactions that require gas, and reading data from a smart contract doesn't require any gas.

 ![remix-ide](../../static/img/remix/remix-11.avif)